“Indian Ridge Museum from Old to New” Celebrating over 20 Years of Preservation and Education!

 Indian Ridge Museum, Elyria, Ohio where 12,000 years of history were on parade from 1930-1995.
-The door to the museum is now preserved at the New Indian Ridge Museum, founded in 2000.
+The door to the original museum is now preserved at the New Indian Ridge Museum, founded in 2000.
 Col. Vietzen used the facade of a 1920s filing station as the front of his museum.
 Photo courtesy New Indian Ridge Museum, donated by Col. Ron Sauer.

 Colonel Raymond Charles Vietzen was born in 1907 on West Ridge Road in Elyria, Ohio on the Vietzen family homestead.
 Raymond was the seventh of eight children.
 His mother’s maiden name was Von Zimmerman.
-She had wanted him to become a Lutheran minister; instead Col. Vietzen’s interest in prehistoric man led him to become an archaeologist, anthropologist, and an auto mechanic for GMC trucks.
+She had wanted him to become a Lutheran minister; instead Col. Vietzen’s interest in prehistoric man led him to become an archaeologist, anthropologist, author, artist, and an auto mechanic for GMC trucks.
 His original auto shop was located at 227 Temple Court in Elyria until it burned.
 He then relocated the business to his home (8714 West Ridge Road, Elyria, Ohio).
 Colonel Vietzen was very much a student of archaeology and anthropology.
 He was also a prominent writer (17 books published on archaeology) and a prolific artist (executed several hundred paintings).

 With the help of Dr. Leon Kramer, LaDow Johnston, Dr. W. V. Sprague, Hubert Wachtel, and Frank Burdett, Colonel Vietzen founded the Archaeological Society of Ohio (A.S.O.).
 At the time of its founding the ASO was called the Ohio Indian Relic Collectors Society (O.I.R.C.S.).
 The fee for one membership was one dollar, and then was raised to two dollars.
 The society quickly grew to 100 members and is now the largest state archaeological society in the United States.
 Col. Vietzen’s wife, Ruth (Bliss) Vietzen was the first female officer of the society.
 They were married in 1931.
 Col. Vietzen was elected secretary and treasurer; he also served as president for a term.

 Colonel Vietzen opened Indian Ridge Museum in 1930 on part of the Vietzen homestead which he had purchased from his parents.
 The homestead was settled by his grandparents.
-The museum was originally part of the local archaeological society and was called The Elyria Archeological Society Museum.
+The museum was originally part of the local archaeological society called The Elyria Archeological Society Museum.
 His home was on the same part of the property as the museum, both of which he and his wife built.
 The home was of the Western Reserve Style.
-They also brought in trees and landscaped the property, as the land was only a plowed field.
+They brought in trees and landscaped the property, as the land was just a plowed field.
 This property was located at the corner of West Ridge and Fowl Roads in Elyria, Ohio.
-The land itself was actually an American Indian site where Col. Vietzen found evidence of the existence of prehistoric man.
+The land itself was actually an American Indian site, where Col. Vietzen found evidence of the existence of prehistoric man.